 Bankruptcy cases can be simple or complex.
-Thus it is always advised to hire an expert bankruptcy lawyer to deal with the nuances of the case and get you the benefit of a fresh start.
+Thus it is always advised to hire a bankruptcy lawyer to deal with the nuances of the case and get you the benefit of a fresh start.
 One of the major challenges of a bankruptcy case is having to deal with the trustee’s preference challenge.
 A majority of the cases, however, do not involve preference problem as they can be easily avoided, defended or circumnavigated.
-However, it is important to know and understand what bankruptcy trustee’s preferences are so that you and your legal expert are well prepared to handle the problem.
+However, it is important to know and understand what bankruptcy trustee’s preferences are so that you and your legal professional are well prepared to handle the problem.

 What is Preference Law?